senanu-aggor/BDACaseStudyGA/README.md

 Fork this repository and load its content into R.

 Follow the instructions in RunStudy.R.
 If you have access to a Google Analytics account, use your own data.
-If not, just load the file GACaseStudyData.csv in the data folder
+If not, just load the file GACaseStudyData.csv in the data folder.

 Make the needed transformations of the data in RunStudy.R

+Understand the data by going through the video [here](not available yet)

 Open GAReport.Rmd, understand what it does by pulling a html report and create the visualizations/analysis to answer the following questions within the report

 ### Questions

-1. How does Visits(Sessions) and Bounce Rate are related?
+1. How does visits(sessions) and bounce rate are related?
 Is there a difference depending on the type of users?

-2. How do pageviews per user behave per month?
+2. How do average pageviews per user behave per month?

 3. What are the pages with higher time on page?